An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Disused light grey buildings without roofs and 1940

-This is known in France as the village whose inhabitants and contents were destroyed in the last months of the 2nd World War.
-It has been preserved in its bombed and burnt-out state as a poignant tribute and memorial to those that perished.
+ORADOUR-SUR-GLANE is known in France as the village whose inhabitants and contents were destroyed in the last months of World War II.
+It has been preserved in its bombed and burnt-out state as a poignant tribute and memorial to those who perished.

 All of our guests have visited here and highly recommend it.